ethstorage/dblog/README.md

 more details about it, please click [here](https://docs.web3q.io/tutorials/migrate-your-website-to-web3q-in-5-mins).

 #### Create Blog
 First, create a blog contract.
-The blog contract inherits from Flat Directory, so articles can be submitted to the blog contract and stored on the blockchain.
+The blog contract inherits from FlatDirectory, so articles can be submitted to the blog contract and stored on the blockchain.
 ```
 const provider = new ethers.providers.Web3Provider(window.ethereum);